The Writer's Corner

 fight to breathe, I think Hope is avoiding becoming too

 attached, just in case the baby doesn’t survive.”

 “But it’s been over twelve hours since her last episode?”

-watching the child grow up and now, she’s been told the possibility the
+watching the child grow up and now, she’s been told the

 “But you just said each hour is in the baby’s favor.”